nilaymaj/esolang-park/languages/rockstar/SPEC.md

   - Greater than: `is higher/greater/bigger/stronger than`
   - Less than: `is lower/less/smaller/weaker than`
   - Greater or equal: `is as high/great/big/strong as`
-  - Less than: `is as low/little/small/weak as`
+  - Less or equal: `is as low/little/small/weak as`

 ### Logical operators